COVID-OR/COVID-OR.github.io/README.md

  - Information sheet for health professionals: <https://dl.dropboxusercontent.com/s/w7zxqaqjywavf3m/PIS_V1.1_professionals_FINAL%20_TO%20USE.docx?dl=0>

-2. The GDPR compliance sheet to give out with all PISs can be downloaded here:
+2.The GDPR compliance sheet to give out with all PISs can be downloaded here:
    <https://dl.dropboxusercontent.com/s/3td9lyo3igm8a3y/to%20give%20out%20with%20all%20PISs.pdf?dl=0>